15-Minute Pan-Fried Sweet Plantains (Maduros)

-I don’t know about you but growing up, the only vegetables I remember having on my plate were fried.
+I don’t know about you, but growing up in a Cuban family, the only vegetables I remember having on my plate were fried.
+Ha!
+While most families served broccoli and carrots as side dishes, we had yuca con mojo and crispy tostones.

-Let me show you how to make sweet plantains!
+Let me show you how to make them!

 Recommended For This Recipe